namansnegi/Image-Finder-Project/README.md

 3. **Training**: The autoencoder is trained to minimize the difference between the input and reconstructed images.
 This fine-tunes the ResNet50 encoder to produce optimal feature vectors.
 4. **Feature Extraction**: After training, the ResNet50 encoder is used to extract feature vectors from all images in the database and the query image.

+Another way to fine-tune the model is to use **Contrastive Learning** with a **Siamese Network**.
+Here’s how it works:

+- **Training with Image Pairs**: The network is trained on pairs of images.
+Some pairs are similar, and some are different.
+- **Learning Embeddings**: The network learns to place similar images close together and different images far apart in its feature space.

+Using this approach can give very accurate similarity results.
+However, this would need a carefully chosen set of image pairs for training and a more complex training process compared to autoencoders.

 ### Data Preprocessing and Augmentation
 Before training, preprocessing and augmenting the data is crucial.
 Here’s what I did: